MReyna12/codeWars/readme.md

 ## Lessons Learned:

-Codewars challenges help me put into practice the concepts I have learned and help me develop my critical-thinking skills.
+Codewars challenges help me put into practice the concepts I have learned and bolster my critical-thinking skills.

 Reviewing solutions also enables me to practice new ways to solve future challenges.